jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (4) Subsection (1) does not apply if—
   (a) the rights were acquired before the 1996–97 income year; and (b) the person chose to treat the rights as an interest in a foreign investment fund for the 1996–97 income year and later income years by complying with the requirements of section CG 15(4) of the Income Tax Act 1994.

+### EX 43B Exemption for share users in returning share transfers
+When this section applies
+(1) This section applies when a share user—
+  (a) acquires an original share under a returning share transfer; and (b) disposes of the original share to a person other than the share supplier or a person associated with the share supplier; and
+  (c) acquires an identical share to return to the share supplier under the returning share transfer.
+Exemption
+(2) The share user’s rights in the original share and the identical share are not attributing interests in a FIF in an income year.
+Exclusion
+(3) Subsection (2) does not apply if—
+  (a) the share user is related to the share supplier:
+  (b) the returning share transfer is, or is part of, a structured arrangement.

 **Calculation of FIF income or loss**